MichaelHatherly/Docile.jl/doc/objects/at-docstrings.md

 Available keywords are `:manual` and `:format`.
 Others will become available in future.

-`:format` specifies the default format to use for all docstrings in a module.
-Current choices for formatting are: `MarkdownDocstring`.
-This will be expanded once more parsers become available.
+`:format` specifies the default format to use for all docstrings in a module. `:md` is the default format.

 `:manual` is a vector of files that make up a module's manual section.
 The paths must be specified relative to the source file where `@docstrings` is called from.